mgretajulia/villa-carlotta/rdf.md

 | 5 | `Title/VillaClerici` | `l0:name` | "Villa Clerici" |
 | 6 | `Title/VillaSommariva` | `l0:name` | "Villa Sommariva" |

-This directly closes the gap identified in [Query 4](sparql.html) (the missing "Villa Clerici" entity) and links it to the cross-over entity found in our [Breakthrough Analysis](sparql.html).

 ---